JSisques/saas-boilerplate/apps/api/src/storage-context/storage/README.md

 6. **Tenant Context Missing:**
    - Solution: Ensure `TenantGuard` is applied and tenant context is set in request headers
+   - **Required Header:** `x-tenant-id: <tenant-uuid>`
+   - The tenant ID must be included in every request
+   - The tenant ID must match one of the tenant IDs in the user's JWT token

 ### Debugging